GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-2"></a>
 ## 2. Data Files
-Three input data files are needed, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):
+If process the data with the topup distortion correction (an optional procedure in Step 1), three input data files are required, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):

     EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain timeseries
     EPI_forward0.nii(.gz), 3-dim: a 1 volume forward epi scan of the brain